ZacharyHimmelberger/image-classification-for-technical-indicators/README.md

 To run this project, you will need to have an Alpaca account.
 Alpaca has eligibility requirements that are detailed [here](https://alpaca.markets/support/requirements-alpaca-brokerage-account/).

 We developed the project using VS code and docker.
 These requirements ensure that you can replicate our work.
-However, the code can be easily modified to run on any set-up.
+However, the code can be easily modified to run on other systems.